What is solar energy?

 Do I need to clean my solar panels?

 Yes, but not as often as you would your hair or a car.
 Only when the dirt or buildup becomes a hinderance on the sunlight intake.
 A little birdpoop or dust never hurt anyone, and the rain usually helps you out with that as well.

 Sask Powers net metering program provides an opportunity for residential, farm and business customers to connect to their grid system and generate up to 100kW of their own power through environmentally preferred technologies like solar power.

 What are the benefits of the Net Metering Program?

 SaskPower will pay you $0.61 per watt of solar power installed which is approximately 20% of eligible solar equipment and installation costs to a maximum of $20,000.

 Unused power is banked as a credit in your SaskPower account to be applied each month to the power used for up to a full year.
 The rate you are credited for this power is the same as the rate that you purchase power from SaskPower.

 How long will Solar Panels last?

-Not seeing your question here?
+Not seeing your FAQ here?
 Send us an email, or give us a call.
 We’d love to hear from you!